Corelix-Solutions/corelix-hr/README.md

    cd frontend && npm run dev
    ```

+## Notes

+When you're making changes to the database schema, don't generate migration files and commit them.
+Instead, use the `npx prisma db push` command to update your local database to the schema.
+We should only generate migration files once we're (re)deploying.

 ## To learn more or you have questions

 Feel free to email me on my corelix solution's email hellocorelixsolutions@gmail.com or email me on my personal (faster response) saguinsincarl8@gmail.com, Or if you want to be more professional let's talk on